szabogabor91/gimlet-website/src/gimlet-cli/deploy-your-app-to-kubernetes-without-the-boilerplate.md

 You can version two artifacts in this workflow: the Kubernetes yaml or the `values.yaml` file.

-We recommend versioning the `values.yaml` file, perhaps in multiple instances, as many environments you have.
+We recommend versioning the `values.yaml` file.
+Over time, you can version multiple versions of it, as many environments you have.

 With a Makefile or CI pipeline you can automate the `helm template` and `kubectl apply -f` commands too.